luispuerto/luispuerto-net/_posts/2018-03-19-how-i-updated-the-r-formula-in-homebrew.md

   - homebrew
   - RStats
 ---
-As I just explained in my [last post](http://luisspuerto.net/2018/03/updating-to-r-3-4-4-someone-to-lean-on/), the last version of R –3.4.4 &#8220;Someone to Lean on&#8221;– was rolled out las Thursday and this time I was the one that updated the Homebrew&#8217;s formula to reflect the new version.
-I just decided to give it a try and update for first time a Homebrew&#8217;s formula since no one had updated it yet on Thursday afternoon and this way I would be able to install the new version with [Homebrew](http://brew.sh).
+As I just explained in my [last post](http://luisspuerto.net/2018/03/updating-to-r-3-4-4-someone-to-lean-on/), the last version of R –3.4.4 "Someone to Lean on"– was rolled out las Thursday and this time I was the one that updated the Homebrew's formula to reflect the new version.
+I just decided to give it a try and update for first time a Homebrew's formula since no one had updated it yet on Thursday afternoon and this way I would be able to install the new version with [Homebrew](http://brew.sh).

-As I&#8217;ve already mentioned, I really encourage anyone to contribute to Homebrew&#8217;s community and try to keep the formulae update.
+As I've already mentioned, I really encourage anyone to contribute to Homebrew's community and try to keep the formulae update.
 Homebrew also encourage this, since as more people keep an eye on formula and update them, the better for the community.

 # How can you update a Homebrew formula?

 The first and foremost important thing is to check if someone already filed a [pull request](https://github.com/Homebrew/homebrew-core/pulls) for that same formulae, or in other words, if that formula is in the process of being updated.
-If no one is updating that formula, it&#8217;s opportunity to contribute and update it for the benefit of the community.
+If no one is updating that formula, it's opportunity to contribute and update it for the benefit of the community.

 Before you begin, you need to update Homebrew to get the last version: